Why Invest in Multifamily Real Estate?

 The rising cost of homeownership also favors rentals

 In addition to stronger than anticipated household growth, much of it among millenials, the rising cost of homeownership is also supporting demand for rentals as housing prices and mortgage rates rise in tandem.
-CBRE calculated that the average house payment for a newly purchased home in Q3 2022 was 57% more expensive than the average monthly apartment rent, the widest cost gap on record 5.
-The premium averaged just 8.5% before the pandemic.
-Home prices would need to drop significantly (which does not seem likely, given the supply/demand imbalance) and mortgage rates would also have to decline significantly before the relatively lower cost of renting will outweigh the advantages of ownership.
+In 2022, CBRE calculated that the gap between the cost of homeownership and renting rose to 57% (meaning the cost of homeownership was 57% higher than the average monthly apartment rent, the widest cost gap on record5.

 Interest rate volatilty & hypersupply in certain markets are generating investor caution and in some cases, distress